Image: Ewa Studio/Shutterstock.com

 Tomatoes for processing are typically harvested by machine, while those for fresh consumption are picked by hand, in fields and greenhouses.
 For more information about greenhouse tomatoes, see our separate Greenhouse section.

 Although China grows the most tomatoes, the United States is second, with Florida and California leading domestic production.
-Mexico comprises nearly three-quarters of the U.S.
+Mexico comprises nearly three-quarters of the U.S. import market.

 Types & Varieties